Skip to main content

 • Treat the handler as idempotent; use session_id to detect duplicate deliveries and process each notification only once.

-• Keep the endpoint highly available (e.g. load balancer or redundant instances).
+• Keep the endpoint highly available (for example a load balancer or redundant instances).

 • Log that a webhook was received plus session_id, encounter_id, and status; avoid logging full bodies if they contain sensitive data.